Book Your Room Direct

 From Edinburgh, take M8 westbound towards Glasgow

-At Glasgow continue on M8, over Erskine Bridge
+After Glasgow continue on M8 to Junction 30 then take M898 over the Erskine Bridge

 By Canal and Boat